threadi/wp-personio-integration-light/readme.txt

 == Installation ==

-1. Upload "wp-personio-integration-light" to the "/wp-content/plugins/" directory.
+1. Upload "personio-integration-light" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Enter your Personio URL in the settings.
 4. Include one of the different output options for open positions in your company in your website.